cjshay/Found/docs/README.md

 Objective: Users can like stories and/or comments.
 User's feeds and show pages have infinite scroll.

-###Phase 6: Topics (1 day)
+###Phase 6: Topics, Bookmarks, Feed Infinite Scroll (1 day)

 Objective: Users can tag stories in topics.
 They are then searchable.
+Make sure app looks well-done and add any extra features.